-The traditional hand-operated guillotine sluice is used to help lower the pond for maintenance and emergency purposes, but is only effective when the sea is below pond level and the flows through the pond are moderate.
-It was renovated in 2005 and is now due to be replaced.
+The traditional hand-operated guillotine sluice is used to help lower the Pond for maintenance and emergency purposes, but is only effective when the sea is below pond level and the flows through the pond are moderate.
+It was renovated in 2005 and is now being replaced.
 It discharges through a brick-lined culvert to a protective apron extending into the mill poool.
 The apron has suffered over the years and it too is now in need of urgent replacement as the fissured surface has generated flows underneath it which have extended and are threatening the South bank itself.

 Outfall - 2004